Pentagon Housing

 • The John F. Kennedy Center for the Performing Arts

-• Professional football, baseball, basketball, hockey
+• Professional football, baseball, basketball, and hockey games

 • Great Falls National Park